-Produced by young care leavers, this nationally significant event will bring the cultural and care sectors together for insightful and lively conversations, presentations and workshops including the first insight into the research on Derby’s award-winning Plus One programme.
+The day was filled with insightful and lively conversations, presentations and workshops, including the first insight into the research on Derby’s award-winning Plus One programme.

-- Extend and update your practice as an artist, policy maker, care sector/arts professional or educationalist through examples of inspirational work
+– Extend and update their practice as an artist, policy maker, care sector/arts professional or educationalist through examples of inspirational work

 – Join practitioners and speakers to explore what is making a positive impact on the lives of young people in care and care leavers

 – Hear from the young people themselves who will be sharing their thoughts and questions with delegates

 – Experience an insight into the lives of young people in care through inspiring performances that have been co-produced alongside them